bob-anderson-ok/Jocular/src/jocularmain/Help/marker.help.md

 ## Marker Selection

-### Overview ---
+### Overview --- trim markers

-**<font color=blue>Trim markers</font>** (color coded blue) are used to tell Jocular which observation points are to be excluded from the solution process.
+**<font color=blue>Trim markers</font>** (color coded blue) are used to tell Jocular which observation points can be excluded from the solution process.
 None, one, or both of these markers can be specified.
-Points to the left of the left trim marker are excluded while points to the right of the right trim are excluded.
+Points to the left of the left trim marker are excluded while points to the right of the right trim are excluded when the command *Apply Trims* is executed (this is in the *Operations* menu).

+### Overview --- D and R markers

+These markers are used to speed up the solution calculation by restricting the range of candidate *solutions*.
+For observations with fewer than 1000 points, it may take more time to place the markers than to simply let the *solver* find the biggest thing present using an exhaustive search.

 **<font color=red>D limit markers</font>** (color coded red) bracket points that Jocular is to consider as candidate solution D transition points.
+Either none or both markers must be placed.
+They can be placed outside the region of observation points if that is useful.

 **<font color=green>R limit markers</font>** (color coded green) bracket points that Jocular is to consider as candidate solution R transition points.
+Either none or both markers must be placed.
+They can be placed outside the region of observation points if that is useful.

 #### Note ---